ryspark/food-404/README.md

 # Food-404

-Food-404 is the largest public food image dataset.
+Food-404 is the largest labeled public food image dataset.
 It consists of 429,000+ images, each labeled into one of 404 categories.
 It is a combination of images crawled from Google Images and images from several food datasets, including ETH Food-101, UPMC Food-101, UEC Food-256, and UEC Food-101.
 This dataset is extremely diverse and contains food images from various cultures, including foods from Japanese, Hawaiian, Indonesian, Indian, Korean, Chinese, Italian, German, and